 Robert Farrar Capon (1925-2013)

-Robert Farrar Capon, an Episcopal priest, was one of my favorite authors and theologians.
-He died last night.
+Robert Farrar Capon, an Episcopal priest, died last night.

 Capon wrote about the radical grace of God in a way that kept me sane while I was deep in academic theological studies.